 Lactate Dehydrogenase Normal Range

 The normal range of the lactate dehydrogenase shown below is the approximate value.
-So, there can be minor variations in the range set by the laboratory due to the method of testing, reagents used, etc. Besides that, geographical location, habitat, age, sex, etc. can also alter the value.
+So, there can be minor variations in the range set by the laboratories due to the method of testing, reagents used, etc. Besides that, geographical location, habitat, age, sex, etc, can also alter the value.

 - Men:- 135 – 225 Units per liter

 - Women:- 135 – 214 Units per liter

 - Children (2-15 yrs):- 120 – 200 Units per liter

 - Neonates (4 – 20 days):- 225 – 600 Units per liter

 An elevation of LDH can be an indication of myocardial infarction, cancer, and diseases of the liver, blood, or muscle.